02. Socket Programming Concepts

 bottom

-Communication with a packet-based scheme is not easy.
-There are lots of problems for applications to solve:
+Communication with a packet-based scheme is complicated.
+There are many problems for applications to solve:

 2.3 Socket Primitives

-On Linux, a handle is called a file descriptor (fd), which is an integer that is unique to the process.
+A handle is an opague integer used to refer to things that cross an API boundary.
+In the same way that a Twitter handle refers to a Twitter user.
+On Linux, a handle is called a file descriptor (fd) and it’s local to the process.
 The name “file descriptor” is just a name; it has nothing to do with files, nor does it describe anything.

-On Linux, the socket() syscall allocates and returns a socket fd, which is used later to create a communication channel.
+The socket() method allocates and returns a socket fd (handle), which is used later to actually create connections.

-A TCP server listens on a particular address (IP + port) and accepts client connections from that address.
+A TCP server listens on a specific address (IP + port) and accepts client connections from that address.
 The listening address is also represented by a socket fd.
-And when you accept a new client connection, you get the socket fd of the TCP connection.
+When you accept a new client connection, you get the new connection’s fd.

 2 types of socket handles: